 The District has pledged a portion of future water activities revenues to repay its 2019 Installment Note payable to BBVA USA.
 The note payable is secured solely by operating revenues from the proprietary fund.
-Total principal and interest remaining on the note payable is \$6,463,200 payable through fiscal year 2040.
-For the current year, there was no principal due and interest paid by the operating revenues was \$24,753.
+Total principal and interest remaining on the note payable is \$6,230,200 payable through fiscal year 2040.
+For the current year, principal paid was \$100,000 and interest paid by the operating revenues was \$133,000.